10 Best Storage Sheds for Small Backyards

 1. Assess Your Needs: What do you need to store?
 This dictates the size, height, and accessibility required.

-2. Measure Your Space: Accurately measure the exact dimensions of your intended shed location.
-Remember to account for door swings and any necessary clearance.
+2. Measure Your Space: Accurately measure the exact dimensions of your intended shed location to account for door swings and any necessary clearance.

 3. Define Your Budget: Determine how much you are willing to spend, including potential delivery and assembly costs.